tensorflow/tensorflow/tensorflow/contrib/imperative/README.md

 statically in terms of a computation graph, and is separate from the execution of the graph.
 This model of programming is referred to as *lazy*, *deferred*, *dynamic*, or, *asynchronous*.
 This library brings imperative style programming (à la [NumPy](http://www.numpy.org)) to TensorFlow.
-Using this library, you can
+Using this library, you can:

-* Write code in an imperative style: the results of the computation is available right after the execution of a line of code.
+* Write code in an imperative style: the results of the computation are available right after the execution of a line of code.
 * Use TensorFlow operations on tensors, and get all the benefits of GPU acceleration.